goonzoid/vim-reprocessed/README.md

 Of course, you'll want to replace the path with the actual path on your machine.
-In some cases, I have seen this fail to work on OS X when attempting to link to the documentation withing the Processing.app application bundle.
+In some cases, I have seen this fail to work on OS X when attempting to link to the documentation within the Processing.app application bundle.
 The solution is to make a copy of that documentation elsewhere on the filesystem.

 ## Running sketches